gunnerus-case/gunnerus-case.github.io/docs/Demo Cases/Crane Operation.md

 ---

 # Crane Operation
-This case demostrates the Palginer crane operation on Gunnerus.
+This case demonstrates the Palfinger crane operation on Gunnerus.